Quicklist: Types of Bathroom Showers

 Because hinged doors are most commonly used on more spacious neo-angle showers, there’s also the option to have yours swing inward into the shower.

-E. Bathroom Showerhead Types
+Bathroom Showerhead Types

 Your bathroom showerhead is one of the most important individual elements of your shower as a whole.
+Your shower faucet will often dictate how enjoyable your shower experience is.
+Not everybody is in the mood for a fire hose-level power shower.

 A weak sprinkle just doesn’t get the job done.
 You want your new shower outfitted with a showerhead that provides a steady, invigorating flow.

-Your top bathroom showerhead options include:
+Your top bathroom shower head options include:

 1. Multi-Setting Showerhead